 It is the policy of MHDC, as the housing finance agency of the state of Missouri, to support housing for vulnerable persons.
 Developments committing to a set-aside of at least 10% of the total units for vulnerable persons, will receive a preference in funding ("Vulnerable Persons Priority") as one of the Set-aside Preferences.
-For purposes of administering the Federal LIHTC, a vulnerable person is a person who is: (a) homeless, including survivors of domestic violence and human or sex trafficking; or (b) a youth transitioning from foster care.
+A vulnerable person is a person who is: (a) homeless, as defined by HUD, including survivors of domestic violence and human or sex trafficking; or (b) a youth transitioning out of foster care.

 Applicants must submit documentation demonstrating they have obtained commitments from a Lead Referral Agency which will refer vulnerable persons qualified to lease identified units and from local service agencies which will provide a network of services capable of assisting each type of vulnerable person defined above.
 For purposes of the Vulnerable Persons Priority, a "Lead Referral Agency" is a service provider agency that will provide tenants and services to the community through the later of (i) the completion of the Compliance Period, or (ii) the completion of the affordability period connected to any MHDC loan on the development.
 The Lead Referral Agency should demonstrate the ability to serve identified vulnerable persons populations.
-MHDC acknowledges that circumstances may require a change in the Lead Referral Agency during the life of the development, but the developer must contact MHDC's Asset Management department in the event a change is necessary.
+MHDC acknowledges that circumstances may require a change in the Lead Referral Agency during the life of the development, but the developer must contact MHDC's Director of Asset Management in the event a change is necessary.